acep-uaf/camio-meter-streams/README.md

 3. **Run the Cleanup Process (Conditional)**

     If the `archive_pipeline` script completes successfully and the `enable_cleanup` flag is set to true in the archive configuration file, the `cleanup.sh` script will be executed automatically.
-This script removes outdated event files from `level0` based on the retention period specified in the configuration file.
+This script removes outdated event files based on the retention period specified in the configuration file.

     If the `enable_cleanup` flag is not enabled, you can run the cleanup manually by passing in the archive configuration file.